-ZNU-Standard - driving sustinable change: Make goals tangible and measurable.
+ZNU-Standard - Driving Sustainable Change: Make goals tangible and measurable.

-We are delighted that you want to make your company more sustainable and make an active and measurable contribution to sustainable change in business and society.
-The ZNU Standard - driving sustainable change differs from other sustainability standards in its holistic approach.
-While many standards only cover specific sustainability dimensions, the ZNU Standard integrates all relevant topics and promotes the long-term establishment of an integrated management process.
+We are delighted that you want to make your company more sustainable and make an active, measurable contribution to sustainable change in business and society.
+The ZNU-Standard Driving Sustainable Change differs from other sustainability standards through its holistic approach.
+While many standards only cover specific sustainability dimensions, the ZNU-Standard integrates all relevant topics and promotes the long-term establishment of an integrated management process.

-The ZNU Standard - driving sustainable change is an externally certifiable standard for the implementation of a holistic management process for sustainable leadership.
-Certification ensures that the company is seriously addressing the issue of sustainability and is systematically developing in the key areas of action at the respective location and along the value chain.
-To this end, an annual inspection is carried out by accredited certification bodies.
-The ZNU Standard - driving sustainable change is the first tried-and-tested standard for more sustainable business practices that takes into account all three dimensions - environmental, economic and social - in addition to the governance dimension.
-It enables companies and stakeholders to move from the defensive to the offensive; from mere compliance with sustainability guidelines to experiencing and realising the potential of more sustainable business practices.
+The ZNU-Standard Driving Sustainable Change is an externally certifiable standard for implementing a holistic management process for sustainable business leadership.
+The certification ensures that the company is seriously engaged with the topic of sustainability and is systematically developing in the key areas of action at each business site and along the value chains.
+For this purpose, an annual assessment is carried out by accredited certification bodies.
+Since 2012, the ZNU-Standard Driving Sustainable Change has been the first practice-proven standard for more sustainable business, which, in addition to sustainable corporate governance, takes all three dimensions into account: environment, economy and social.
+It enables companies and stakeholders to move from a defensive to an offensive position; from mere compliance with sustainability guidelines to experiencing and unlocking the full potential of more sustainable business practices.

-All companies that want to make measurable progress in the area of sustainability and the ESG fields of action can use the ZNU Standard - driving sustainable change: from SMEs to large international corporations, from manufacturing companies to service providers and all other organisations, e.g. sports clubs.
-The ZNU Standard has a modular structure.
-It can be easily adapted to any industry and company size by focusing on the company's key areas of activity.
+All companies that want to make measurable progress in the area of sustainability and ESG fields of action can use the ZNU-Standard Driving Sustainable Change: from SMEs to large internationally operating corporations, from manufacturing companies and service providers to all other organizations, e.g. sports clubs.
+The ZNU-Standard Driving Sustainable Change is modularly structured.
+It can be easily adapted to any industry and company size by focusing on the key areas of action of the respective company.

-What does certification according to the ZNU Standard ensure?
+What does the certification according to the ZNU-Standard ensure?

-The ZNU Standard promotes systematic integration, resilience and innovation through practical approaches and enables continuous improvements in sustainable leadership.
+The ZNU-Standard Driving Sustainable Change promotes systematic integration, resilience and innovation through practice-oriented approaches and enables continuous improvements in sustainable business practices.

-It integrates environmental, economic and social aspects into corporate management and provides a comprehensive, measurable basis for sustainable development and systematic progress.
+It integrates environment, economy and social aspects into corporate management and provides a comprehensive, measurable foundation for sustainable development and systematic progress.

 Credible